 Possible ways to reduce exposure to forms of arsenic that may affect health:

 - Include plenty of variety in your and your child’s diet.

-- Breastfeed your infant if you can.
+- If you have an infant, breastfeed if you can.
 Include alternatives to rice-based foods in your infant’s diet.

-- Have children wash their hands after they play on or around older wooden playground equipment or decks.
-If you own the equipment or deck, apply a sealant or coating every one to two years.
+- Have children wash their hands after they play on or around older wooden play structures or decks.
+If you own such a structure or deck, apply a sealant or coating every one to two years.

-- If your water comes from a private well, have it tested for arsenic.
+- If your water comes from a private well, have it tested for metals, including arsenic.
 (If your water comes from a public water supplier, it is already tested regularly for arsenic.)